juliankanaan/flight-status/README.md

 A list of <a href="https://flightaware.com/commercial/flightxml/explorer/#op_FlightInfo">endpoints</a> available is here, but we'll just use the `FlightInfo` module.

 For texts (optional), I'm using the <a href="https://www.twilio.com/docs/sms/quickstart/python">Twilio API</a> to send messages.
-It's super easy.
+Sign up and get your credentials.

 # Notes